danb35/freenas-iocage-nextcloud/README.md

 ### Execution
 Once you've downloaded the script, prepared the configuration file, and (if applicable) made the necessary edits to `configs/acme_dns_issue.sh`, run this script (`./nextcloud-jail.sh`).
 The script will run for several minutes.
 When it finishes, your jail will be created, Nextcloud will be installed and configured, and you'll be shown the randomly-generated password for the default user ("admin").
 You can then log in and create users, add data, and generally do whatever else you like.

+### To Do
+This script has been tested on a few different systems, obtaining the cert in both DNS and Standalone mode, and everything seems to be working properly.
+Further testing is, of course, always appreciated.

+I'd also appreciate any suggestions (or pull requests) to improve the various config files I'm using.
+Most of them are adapted from the default configuration files that ship with the software in question, and have only been lightly edited to work in this application.
+But if there are changes to settings or organization that could improve performance or reliability, I'd like to hear about them.